Thunder and the Void

 Visual Storytelling: Designing Thunder and Gilt

-Every visual choice for Saren was designed to communicate spectacle, authority, and fragile control barely maintained.
+Visual choices for Saren were designed to communicate spectacle, authority, and fragile control barely maintained.

 The Ship as Metaphor

-Before we even discuss his physical design, we need to talk about the Novacula Mortis.
+Before we even discuss his physical design, there’s also Novacula Mortis.

 The ship embodies everything about Saren’s constructed identity.
 It’s an Avenger-class Grand Cruiser—7.5 kilometers of rare, elegant lethality that most Rogue Traders could never acquire.
 At 141,000 souls, it’s a statement: I am legitimate.
 I am powerful.
 I matter.

 When Origen salvaged the Astrum Perdita, he didn’t just scrap it.
-He merged its components with a Grand Cruiser hull he had access to through the Ordo Originatus, creating something new from the wreckage.
+He merged its components with a Grand Cruiser hull.
 Saren literally commands a rebuilt monument to his trauma.
 He can’t let go, so instead he transformed his greatest loss into his greatest asset.
-Every day, he walks corridors that might contain bulkheads from the ship that killed his family—a family he can’t even remember.
+Every day, he walks corridors that might contain bulkheads from a ship that killed his family and he wouldn’t even know this.

-It’s the perfect metaphor for his entire existence: something magnificent built on top of devastation, performing strength while standing on a foundation of absence.
+It’s the perfect metaphor for his existence: something magnificent built on top of devastation, performing strength while standing on silt.

-And like the man himself, the ship has a critical vulnerability.
+And like the man, the ship has a critical vulnerability.
 Avenger-class cruisers lack prow weapons, leaving them exposed to frontal assault.
 Most captains would consider this a fatal flaw.
 Saren sees it as proof of his tactical brilliance—he’s so skilled he can compensate for what lesser commanders would never risk.
-The ship, like the man, is a beautiful razor dancing at the edge of its own destruction.

 They don’t understand why.